ChimeraCoder/gopherbot/plugins/weather/README.md

 It presents weather data in the following form:

 	<bob> ?weather london
-	<bot> bob, weather in London, United Kingdom: 3°C/37°F, Clear/Sunny,
+	<bot> bob, weather in London, United Kingdom: 3°C/37°F/276.15°K, Partly,
-	      cloud cover: 0%,  humidity: 75%, wind: 4kph/2mph from ENE,
+          cloud cover: 50%, humidity: 56%, wind: 20kph/13mph from E, pressure:
-	      pressure: 1026 mb, visibility: 10 km
+          1012 mb, visibility: 10 km

 ### Commands

 * `weather <location>`: Fetches current weather data for the given location.
-  The location can be a city or town name.
+  The location can be a city or town name or a postal code.